-$500 pays housing or utility bills to prevent eviction for one household through The Salvation Army’s Emergency Assistance program.
+$500 prevents eviction for one household by paying housing or utility bills through The Salvation Army’s Emergency Assistance program.

 The Salvation Army National Capital Area Command